-Upon receipt of the application, only if the application is approved shall ACRA send a notice to the company’s directors, secretaries and members informing of the strike-off application.
+Only if the application is approved will ACRA send a notice to the company’s directors, secretaries, and members informing them of the strike-off application.

-According to Section 334A of the Companies Act, unless there is an objection, ACRA will proceed to publish the company name to be struck off in the Government Gazette, which is known as the First Gazette Notification, after 30 days from the date on which the notice is sent.
+According to Section 334A of the Companies Act, unless there is an objection, ACRA will proceed to publish the company name to be struck off in the Government Gazette, known as the First Gazette Notification, 30 days after the notice is sent.

-This First Gazette Notification will state that ACRA is going to exercise the power to strike off the company’s name if there is no objection, within 60 days, along with reasonable evidence proving that the company should not be struck off.
+This First Gazette Notification will state that if there is no objection within 60 days, ACRA will exercise its power to strike off the company’s name, along with reasonable evidence proving that the company should not be struck off.

-Subsequently, after the expiration of 60 days, ACRA shall publish again in the Gazette, which is known as the Final Gazette Notification, informing that the company’s name has been struck off and the business will be dissolved since then.
-The entire process normally takes at least 4 months.
+Following the expiration of the 60-day period, ACRA shall publish a notice in the Gazette, known as the Final Gazette Notification, informing the company’s name has been struck off and the business will be dissolved.
+Normally, the entire process takes at least four months.

-Restoration of the struck-off company is possible as long as the application for restoration is made within 6 years after the date on which the company is dissolved.
+Restoration of the struck-off company is possible if you submit the application within 6 years of the date the company is dissolved.

-According to Section 344C(1) of the Companies Act, any interested person can deliver an objection against the striking off as long as they can provide solid proof, for example, that the company does not satisfy the prescribed criteria.
-ACRA shall inform the company upon the receipt of the objection.
+Section 344C(1) of the Companies Act states that any interested party may file an objection to the striking-off as long as they can provide solid proof, such as that the company does not meet the prescribed criteria.
+When ACRA receives an objection, it must notify the company.

-The company shall then be given 2 months to solve the matter and if it is unable to do so, the striking-off application will be turned down.
-Only when the objection has been cleared can that business submit for a new application.
+The company will then be given two months to resolve the issue, and if it fails to do so, the striking-off application will be denied.
+Only after the objection has been resolved can the company submit a new application.

 Pursuant to Section 344B, the applicant can at any time before the company has officially been struck off withdraw the application via BizFile+ with no filing fee charged.
 The Registrar will then publish the withdrawal on the Authority’s website.

-- A company can be restored within 6 years from the date of striking off by a Court Order.
+- A company can be restored within 6 years of being struck off by a Court Order.

 - Under defunct company striking off by the Registrar:

-- Every officer and member’s liability if there is any shall continue and may be enforced as if the company had not been dissolved.
+- The liability of each officer and member, if any, shall continue and may be enforced as if the company had not been dissolved.

-- This event of company struck off will not affect the power of the Court to wind up the company.
+- This company being struck off will not affect the Court’s ability to wind up the company.

-- The company officers must retain the company’s all books and papers for a period of at least 5 years after the company is dissolved.
+- The company’s officers must keep all books and papers for at least 5 years after the company is dissolved.

-Please remember that if your company is in debts and wishes to close down, it must go through a process of winding up but not striking off.
+Please keep in mind that if your business is in debt and wishes to close, it must go through the process of winding up rather than striking off.